 A budgeting spreadsheet or app is a great place to start managing your budget.

 However, it might not be enough to help you build a budget that works for you.
-If you need more help designing a budget that works for you, then consider taking our budgeting course.
+If you need more help designing a budget that works for you, then consider taking our completely free budgeting course!
 You’ll learn about the different budgeting methods and choose the best option for your lifestyle.

-Move forward with budgeting today.
+Move forward with these templates for budgeting today.
 You absolutely will not regret it!